Vroom Inc. [VRM] stock Downgrade by Robert W. Baird analyst, price target now $2

 Sponsored

-Over the last 12 months, VRM stock dropped by -8.07%.
-The one-year Vroom Inc. stock forecast points to a potential upside of 13.45.
+Over the last 12 months, VRM stock rose by 23.20%.
+The one-year Vroom Inc. stock forecast points to a potential upside of 9.94.
 The average equity rating for VRM stock is currently 2.90, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Vroom Inc. [VRM]: